mrpedrobraga/star-engine-core/README.md

 - First, you'll need Godot Engine and be basically acquainted to it.

-> Note that Star Engine is built for Godot 4 (currently at alpha 15).
+> Note that Star Engine is built for Godot 4 (currently at 4.0.beta 6).

 - You'll need to be learn GDScript.